-Spectrum opportunity and regulatory aspects based on existing terrestrial IoT SRD terminals
+Frequency bands identified for use by terrestrial IoT SRD terminals

-As shown in the table below a number of new terrestrial networks and systems dedicated to M2M/IoT, such as LPWAN, are deployed in frequency bands identified in ERC/REC 70-03 for SRDs.
+As shown in the table below a number of new terrestrial networks and systems dedicated to M2M/IoT, such as LPWAN, are deployed in frequency bands identified in ERC/REC 70-03 for SRD.

 Below 1GHz, existing MSS allocation are outside the tuning range of standard and low cost transceivers deployed in the networks operated in these SRD bands.
 Therefore the development of new terminals to support the deployment of dual mode M2M applications via satellite and SRD is required except in the case where the systems would operate only SRD bands.